How to Track Certified Mail

 Track Your Certified Mail

-Enter your USPS tracking number to check the current status of your certified mail on USPS.com.
+Enter your USPS tracking number to check the latest certified mail status here, with USPS.com available as a fallback.

 Need Help?